mitre/k8s-node-stig-baseline/README.md

 ### How to execute this instance
 (See: https://www.inspec.io/docs/reference/cli/

-**Execute the Kubernates Node profile on each node in the cluster.
+**Execute the Kubernetes Node profile on each node in the cluster.
 The profile will adapt its checks based on the Kubernetes components located on the node.**

 #### Execute a single Control in the Profile
 **Note**: Replace the profile's directory name - e.g. - `<Profile>` with `.` if currently in the profile's root directory.